-You will receive points based on your proposed full-time equivalent (FTE) job creation for Canadian citizens or permanent residents.
-Your position and your spouse's do not qualify as job creation.
+You will receive points based on your proposed full-time equivalent (FTE) job creation.

 You will be disqualified if you do not demonstrate that you will create at least one FTE job.

 To identify the occupation and associated skill level, refer to the NOC.
 The salary field represents the estimated annual salary of the position.